Jasmine Twitty

-Jasmine Twitty (born December 4, 1989) is an American associate judge for the Easley, South Carolina municipal court.
+Jasmine Twitty (born December 4, 1989) is a former associate judge for the Easley, South Carolina municipal court.
 At the time of her appointment to the position of associate judge of the municipal court for the city of Easley, South Carolina in August 2015, she was the youngest judge to ever be appointed or elected as a municipal court judge in U.S. history at the age of 25.
 She held that distinction until 2021 when Matthew Bradley became the municipal court judge of Dinosaur, Colorado at age 24.